 Once you can easily identify where your leads are coming from, you will make sure that the pages they are landing on are doing everything they can to nurture a visitor’s interest.

-For example, if, through your analytics tool, you will realize most of your potential leads are clicking on inbound links to your website from your Facebook page, your next step is to update the pages they are visiting with content that keeps them on and engaged with your website.
+For example, if, through your analytics tool, you realize most of your potential prospects are clicking on inbound links to your website from your Facebook page, your next step will be to update the pages they are visiting with content that keeps them on and engaged with your website.
 On your most visited website pages, add longer-form content so that visitors can easily access through the forms that can solicit their contact information.